own-c/rt/README.md

 - Linux: `$XDG_DATA_HOME/com.rt.app/logs` or `$HOME/.local/share/com.rt.app/logs`
 - Windows: `%LocalAppData%/com.rt.app/logs`

-#### Frontends
+### Frontends

-- Youtube:
+#### Youtube

-  - Using the excellent [RustyPipe](https://crates.io/crates/rustypipe) library to interact with YouTube.
+Using the excellent [RustyPipe](https://crates.io/crates/rustypipe) library to interact with YouTube.

-  - The feed uses the faster YouTube's rss feed to retrieve videos to avoid rate limits, this sadly does not contain video duration.
+The feed uses the faster YouTube's rss feed to retrieve videos to avoid rate limits, this sadly does not contain video duration.

-  - The player uses [Vidstack](https://github.com/vidstack/player) YouTube [provider](https://vidstack.io/docs/player/api/providers/youtube/) to play the videos via embeds.
+The player uses [Vidstack](https://github.com/vidstack/player) YouTube [provider](https://vidstack.io/docs/player/api/providers/youtube/) to play the videos via embeds.

-- Twitch:
+#### Twitch

-  - The player uses a custom [hls.js](https://github.com/video-dev/hls.js/) loader that communicates with the backend to modify the streams m3u8 manifests, this is what allows for ad blocking as the backend can detect ads and switch to a backup stream until ads are over.
+The player uses a custom [hls.js](https://github.com/video-dev/hls.js/) loader that communicates with the backend to modify the streams m3u8 manifests, this is what allows for ad blocking as the backend can detect ads and switch to a backup stream until ads are over.

-  - The backend uses a PersistedQuery for the feed and a custom query to the Twitch API to retrieve user data and stream playback.
+The backend uses a PersistedQuery for the feed and a custom query to the Twitch API to retrieve user data and stream playback.

 ## TODO